 James P. Wilmot Cancer Center at the University of Rochester Medical Center -601 Elmwood Ave.
 In-person support group (ADVANCED INSIGHTS) for those living with recurrent or metastatic breast cancer; friends/family members are welcome; the group meets the 4th Thursday of each month from 5:00-6:30 pm.This is a psycho-educational group with member driven topics and guest discussions.

 CONTACT: Martha Neubert, LMSW (585) 276-4529 ; email: email@example.com.

 Breast Cancer Coalition of Rochester - 840 University Ave

-Common Ground, a time to gather for those living with metastatic breast cancer, meets the 1st and 3rd Thursday mornings of each month.
+Common Ground, a time to gather for those living with metastatic breast cancer, meets the 2nd and 4th Thursday mornings of each month from 9:30-11.
 No need to RSVP - just come when you are able.
 Facilitator: Peg DeBaise, LMFT.

 Local peer support matches are also available through the PALS (Peer Advocates Lending Support) Program.